Skip to main content

 From the context of the custom configuration page, you can then access step and property information that you can use to display the appropriate information.

-You can also add additional buttons to the App Bridge title bar, or trigger a redirect to the previous page.
+You can also add buttons to the App Bridge title bar or trigger a redirect to the previous page.

 Anchor to Use Shopify App Bridge to render your app pageUse Shopify App Bridge to render your app page